How to Calculate The Price For Your Journal

 The spreadsheets involved columns and rows of numbers to craft a budget and gain an understanding of how much would need to be invested at each stage of the process - from gathering supplies to building a website, and shipping materials.

-Ollie Aplin from London, UK started MindJournal over 5 years ago, a journal business.
+Ollie Aplin (from London, UK) started MindJournal over 7 years ago.

 Hey!
 My name is Ollie and I’m the co-founder of MindJournal – a journaling brand for guys.